 Movement and physical activity help to loosen up tense muscles and deepen your breathing.
-Exercise also indisputably benefits both self-esteem and overall wellbeing, while reducing anxiety and depression.
+Exercise also indisputably benefits both self-esteem and overall well-being while reducing anxiety and depression.
 Getting active could boost both your physical and emotional health, making periods of stress easier to manage.

-Learning the techniques of a relaxation response, such as deep abdominal breathing, visualization, and yoga, was found to have some benefit in mitigating chronic stress in patients with high blood pressure.
+Learning the techniques of a relaxation response, such as deep abdominal breathing, visualization, and yoga, was found to have some benefits in mitigating chronic stress in patients with high blood pressure.
 Some patients were even able to omit at least one anti-hypertensive medication as part of the study.

 Practicing a relaxation technique could therefore minimize both stress and its consequential medical disorders.

 Online therapy offers an excellent solution to talking through stressful events and feelings in a safe, convenient environment.
-If your stress is compounded by time pressures or anxiety about leaving the house, booking an appointment at a time to suit you, and from your own home, gives you the space to share your concerns without placing additional demands on yourself.
+If your stress is compounded by time pressures or anxiety about leaving the house, booking an appointment at a time to suit you and from your own home gives you the space to share your concerns without placing additional demands on yourself.

 Facing stress leads to a helpful biological response that allows our bodies to cope with difficult situations short term.